evaneschneider/site/_posts/2016-12-19-Gresho-Test.markdown

 exact solver, CTU.
 Things don't look so good.
-At the moment I'm not sure whether the problem is the initial conditions, the boundaries, or the hydro integrator, but if the L1 errors in LW03 really are listed in percentages, then my densitiy error is over two orders of magnitudes worse than the one they get for PPM, which doesn't seem right.
+At the moment I'm not sure whether the problem is the initial conditions, the boundaries, or the hydro integrator, but if the L1 errors in LW03 really are listed in percentages, then my densitiy error is over two orders of magnitude worse than the one they get for PPM, which doesn't seem right.

 <div style="text-align: center">